How Domain Brokers Really Work: 10 Lessons From 20+ Years in the Domain Business

 Lesson 2 — Anchoring is the most powerful tool in the kit

 The first number in a domain negotiation is rarely a valuation.
 It's an anchor.
-I've opened at $39,000 on names I'd have happily closed at $18,000, because the entire rest of the conversation gets measured against that first figure.
-When a founder "negotiated me down" to $25,000, they felt like they'd won — and they'd paid exactly what I was aiming for.
+A broker will open at $39,000 on a name they'd happily close at $18,000, because the entire rest of the conversation gets measured against that first figure.
+When a founder "negotiates them down" to $25,000, the founder feels like they've won — and they've paid right about what the broker was aiming for all along.
 This is the same anchoring bias we break down in the psychology of "make an offer" pricing: the person who names the first number controls the whole range.

 Why do domain sellers ghost — and other negotiation truths?